thequietlife/phishing-analysis/Phishing campaign impersonating Maybank.md

 * Using VirusTotal can see three security vendors have flagged the website as a phishing site or suspicious.
 * Looking on urlscan we can see the site is down.
 Perhaps it has been taken down unless it is using Cloudflare's bot fight mode.
 * One month later and this SMS is still doing the rounds.
+* Phishing site appears to have been taken down.